asgatech20/firebase-demo-ios/FirebasePushNotification_README.md

 Android and iOS devices.
 Through the Firebase console, you can send notifications quickly and easily across platforms with no server coding required.

-Firebase Cloud Messaging is the tool used to send push notifications to single or a group of devices.
+Firebase Cloud Messaging(FCM) is a cross-platform messaging solution that lets you reliably send messages at no cost.
-Firebase Cloud Messaging: Firebase Cloud Messaging (FCM) is a cross-platform messaging solution that lets you reliably send messages at no cost.
+It's a tool used to send push notifications to single or a group of devices.

 Using FCM, you can notify a client app that new email or other data is available to sync.
 You can send notification messages to drive user re-engagement and